 Features of MongoDB Compass

 Basically, Compass itself is an advantage and a reason to use MongoDB.
 That being said, Compass comprises amazing features that make it more likely to be implemented for production uses.
 Let us now Define and understand every feature that compass offers:

 Creation and execution of queries can be done with the Compass interface.
 Aggregation Pipelines can be created and executed over the compass as easily as any normal query.

 Example: In the below image, we have created a simple query to find records or documents, which consists of Pune as a city, and as a result, we have 2 records.

 This is equal to db.educba.find() query on the shell.

 Just like queries and aggregation pipelines can be created and executed with a compass, Creating and Deleting Indexes for MongoDB Collection, is easy with Compass.
 In the following screenshot, we have three indexes that already exist.

 Here we have a “CREATE INDEX” Button, which is used to create indexes.
 Then we have a list of our indexes, for Name, _id, and email.
-One important thing here is, that except _id, all other indexes can be deleted and that is because _id index is default and automatically created when we insert a single record.
+One important thing here is that except _id all other indexes can be deleted because _id index is default and automatically created when we insert a single record.
 Rest, we have all other details surrounding the index.

 Along with Documents, we have Document Validation Rules, which can be created, edited, and deleted, from the compass.